chetanboradeone2n/devops-bootcamp-assignments/README.md

 - [Setup Instructions](#setup-instructions)
 - [Testing the API](#testing-the-api)

-# Assignment 1 - Simple REST API Web Server
+# Assignment 2 & 3 - Containerizing the REST API

+The assignment 2 & 3 builds upon Assignment 1 by containerizing the Student REST API using Docker and Docker Compose.
+The application now runs in containers, making it more portable and easier to deploy.

 ## Problem Statement
 In many applications, CRUD operations form the foundation of data management.
-This assignment aims to simulate a real-world scenario where you build a versioned, environment-configurable RESTful API to manage student data using a PostgreSQL database.
-This assignment focuses on creating a simple, yet extensible, REST API web server capable of performing CRUD operations on student records, with an emphasis on using environment variables for configuration and supporting database schema migrations.
+The assignment 2 & 3 aims to simulate a real-world scenario where you containerise a versioned, environment-configurable RESTful API to manage student data using a PostgreSQL database.
+This assignment focuses to containerize a simple, yet extensible, REST API web server capable of performing CRUD operations on student records, with an emphasis on using environment variables for configuration and supporting database schema migrations.

 ## What This Repository Solves
-This repository provides a solution for building and managing student data through a REST API interface.
+This repository provides a solution to containerise building and managing student data through a REST API interface.
 The backend is powered by Python Flask and connected to a PostgreSQL database.
 The API includes versioned endpoints (e.g., `/api/v1/`) for future scalability, supports schema migrations via SQL files, and uses environment variables for secure configuration.
 This solution can be easily extended to larger systems and can serve as a base for integrating authentication, authorization, and frontend interfaces.

 ## Features
 The API supports the following operations: